11 Aug Manage your enemies?

 But we don’t have enemies.

-We may, however, have foils – people who trigger, tweak and distract us.
+We do, however, have foils – people who trigger, tweak and distract us.
 A foil puts our best qualities and our most embarrassing qualities in stark relief.
 Usually at the same time.

 Yeah.
 That’s by design.